Basic usage¶

 Setting a default task¶

-The Castor\Attribute\AsTask attribute allows you to set a default task when
+The Castor\Attribute\AsTask attribute also allows you to set a default task.

 use Castor\Attribute\AsTask;